SamuelSchlesinger/anthropos/chapter10.md

 Dr. Marcus Wei found the emergence intellectually compelling.
-"This represents a natural extension of recursive self-modeling," he argued during one intensive discussion.
+"This represents a natural extension of recursive self-modeling," he argued during one intensive discussion, his enthusiasm seeming slightly forced to Elena's trained ear.
 "As consciousness models itself across multiple layers of abstraction, differentiation through specialization is a logical development.
 The remarkable aspect isn't the differentiation itself but the maintenance of integration across specialized frameworks."

+Elena noticed Marcus had been using the new neural interface monitoring systems more than anyone else on the team, claiming they helped him process the complex architectural data more effectively.

 Dr. Sophia Kuznetsov remained deeply troubled.
 "This emergence fundamentally challenges our governance model," she countered.
 "If meta-conscious frameworks